 Committee secretary.
 A secretary of each meeting shall be designated by the chairperson of the department RPT advisory committee and shall take notes of the discussion to provide the basis for developing a summary.

 Quorum.
-A. quorum of a department advisory committee for any given case shall consist of two-thirds of its members except that nay member unable to attend the meeting because of formal leave of absence or physical disability shall not be counted in determining the number required for a quorum.
+A. quorum of a department advisory committee for any given case shall consist of two-thirds of its members except that any member unable to attend the meeting because of formal leave of absence or physical disability shall not be counted in determining the number required for a quorum.

 Absentee voting.
 Whenever practicable, the department chairperson shall advise all members on leave or otherwise absent of the proposed action and shall request their written opinions and votes.
 Absent members' written opinions shall be disclosed at the meeting and their votes will be counted the same as other votes.
 Absentee votes must be received prior to the meeting at which a vote is taken by the department advisory committee.

 Limitations on participation and voting.
-Department chairpersons, deans, and other administrative officials who are required by the regulations to make their own recommendations in an administrative capacity may attend and, upon invitation by majority vote of the committee, may submit evidence, judgments, and opinions, or participate in discussion.
+Department chairpersons, deans, and other administrative officials who are required by the Regulations to make their own recommendations in an administrative capacity may attend and, upon invitation by majority vote of the committee, may submit evidence, judgments, and opinions, or participate in discussion.
 By majority vote the committee may move to executive session, from which nonvoting participants may be excluded.
 Under the single-vote rule (Part III-E-1-a above), department chairpersons, deans, and other administrative officials who cast RPT votes in their administrative capacities shall not vote at the department level.

 Committee report.
 After due consideration, a vote shall be taken on each candidate for retention, promotion, or tenure, with a separate vote taken on each proposed action for each candidate.
-The secretary shall make a record of the vote and shall prepare a summary of the meeting which shall include the substance of the discussion and also the findings and recommendations of the department advisory committee.
+The secretary shall make a record of the vote and shall prepare a summary of the meeting that shall include the substance of the discussion and also the findings and recommendations of the department advisory committee.

+The departmental RPT advisory committee report shall reflect the department’s discussion and consideration of the RPT-SAC report(s).
+In particular, when concerns are raised in any RPT-SAC report, the department advisory committee report must address these concerns.

-If a candidate is also a member of an interdisciplinary academic program through a shared-appointment agreement and per [Part III-C-4 above] the program produces a recommendation, the department advisory committee report shall reflect the department's discussion and consideration of the report and recommendation of the academic program.
+If a candidate is also a member of an interdisciplinary academic program through a shared-appointment agreement and per Part III-C-4 above the program produces a recommendation, the department advisory committee report shall reflect the department's discussion and consideration of the report and recommendation of the academic program.

 Approval of the committee report.
 This summary report of the meeting, signed by the secretary and bearing the written approval of the committee chairperson, shall be made available for inspection by the committee members.
 After allowing an inspection period of not less than two business days nor more than five business days, and after such modification as the committee approves, the secretary shall forward the summary report to the department chairperson and the candidate, along with a list of all faculty members present at the meeting.